hoangduytran/blender-manual/manual/render/freestyle/view_layer/line_set.rst

          Proof of concept of visible and hidden edges by LightBWK (`blend-file <https://archive.blender.org/wiki/2015/index.php/File:HiddenCreaseEdgeMark.zip>`__).

-   :QI Range:
+   :Quantitative Invisibility:
-      QI stands for *Quantitative Invisibility*.
       Lines occluded by a number of surfaces in the given range are rendered.

       .. _bpy.types.FreestyleLineSet.qi_start:
       .. _bpy.types.FreestyleLineSet.qi_end: